susanBuck/slides/2016-04-09-GG/02_CSS_Basics.md

 ## Workspace
-For this workshop we'll be working in <http://codepen.io>
+In this workshop I'll be working in the code editor [Atom](http://atom.io)

 ## HTML Review